open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### II.8.1.
 Organization details

 Details of the preferred bidder, including name and contact details, should be provided using an [Organization](https://standard.open-contracting.org/1.1/en/schema/reference/#parties) object in the [parties](../reference/schema/#release-schema.json,,parties) array.
-The party's `roles` array should include the 'preferredBidder' code, and the party's `contactPoint` field can be used to provide details of a named representative.
+The party's `roles` array should include the 'supplier' code, and the party's `contactPoint` field can be used to provide details of a named representative.

 **JSON example:**